KhronosGroup/SYCL-CTS/README.rst

 Passing the ``--junit`` option will output test results in `junit` format when the test suite has finished executing.

-The ``--platform`` argument can be used to specify which platform to run the tests on.

 The ``--device`` argument can be used to specify which device to run the tests on.